 President Trump, Tom Brady and other sports legends reveal 2026 FIFA World Cup groupings

-The President of Mexico and Canada's Prime Minister also helped in the selection
+The president of Mexico and Canada's prime minister also helped in the selection

-{{#rendered}} {{/rendered}}FIFA revealed its World Cup groupings at a star-studded event in Washington, D.C., on Friday.
+{{#rendered}} {{/rendered}}FIFA revealed its World Cup groupings at a star-studded event in Washington, D.C., Friday.

-With the help of President Donald Trump, Mexican President Claudia Sheinbaum, Canadian Prime Minister Mark Carney, NFL legend Tom Brady, NBA great Shaquille O’Neal, New York Yankees superstar Aaron Judge, and the NHL’s greatest player of all time, Wayne Gretzky, all 12 groups were announced.
+With the help of President Donald Trump, Mexican President Claudia Sheinbaum, Canadian Prime Minister Mark Carney, NFL legend Tom Brady, NBA great Shaquille O’Neal, New York Yankees superstar Aaron Judge and the NHL’s greatest player of all time, Wayne Gretzky, all 12 groups were announced.

-All the aforementioned individuals selected random balls that contained the countries' names, and their selections assigned them to their groups.
+They selected random balls that contained the countries' names, and their selections assigned them to their groups.
 Trump, Sheinbaum and Carney all picked their own countries’ names to begin the process.

 {{#rendered}} {{/rendered}}CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-President Donald Trump, Mexican President Claudia Sheinbaum and Canadian Prime Minister Mark Carney hold their countries' cards during the draw for the 2026 soccer World Cup at the Kennedy Center in Washington on Dec.
+President Donald Trump, Mexican President Claudia Sheinbaum and Canadian Prime Minister Mark Carney hold their countries' cards during the draw for the 2026 soccer World Cup at the Kennedy Center in Washington Dec.
 5, 2025.
 (Stephanie Scarbrough, Pool/AP Photo)

-Brady selected the teams in Pot 1, O’Neal picked Pot 2’s teams, and Judge and Gretzky had Pots 3 and 4, respectively.
+Brady selected the teams in Pot 1, O’Neal picked Pot 2’s teams and Judge and Gretzky had Pots 3 and 4, respectively.

-{{#rendered}} {{/rendered}}The countries competing in the UEFA play-offs are: Albania, Bosnia and Herzegovina, Czechia, Denmark, Italy, Kosovo, Northern Ireland, North Macedonia, Poland, Republic of Ireland, Romania, Slovakia, Sweden, Turkey, Ukraine and Wales.
+{{#rendered}} {{/rendered}}The countries competing in the UEFA playoffs are Albania, Bosnia and Herzegovina, Czechia, Denmark, Italy, Kosovo, Northern Ireland, North Macedonia, Poland, Republic of Ireland, Romania, Slovakia, Sweden, Turkey, Ukraine and Wales.

 The remaining two spots will be decided at the FIFA World Cup 2026 Play-Off Tournament.
 The six teams competing in that tournament are Bolivia, Congo DR, Iraq, Jamaica, New Caledonia and Suriname.